MuhammadZidaneSyifaWijaya/Material-Inventory-Magement-PowerBI-Dashboard/README.md

 ## 🏢 Context & Organization
 Developed during a Post-graduate Internship under **IT Supply Chain Management (Material Inventory Management)** at PT Pertamina Hulu Energi (PHE), placed at **PT Pertamina Hulu Indonesia (South Jakarta, Indonesia)**.

+*Disclaimer: All raw operational data fields, exact financial values, asset tracking numbers, and corporate metrics have been fully masked, randomized, or generalized to strictly comply with corporate data privacy and non-disclosure agreements.*

 ## 📌 Project Overview
 This project involved architecting and deploying an end-to-end analytics solution centered around an **8-page Material Inventory Management (MIM) Dashboard** in Power BI.
 The core objective was to break down information silos by consolidating complex material tracking data from **3 operating subsidiaries** into a single executive monitoring tool, effectively transforming manual tracking into a structured operational workflow.